dgaydukov/cert-aws/sa/files/sa.md

 Email validation - amazon sends email to the owner of domain that it obtains from whois service.
 For successful issuing of public certificate DNS CAA should be empty or include one of: amazon.com, amazontrust.com, awstrust.com, or amazonaws.com
 Public certs are free, but private CA - 400$ per month.
 You also pay for each private cert.
+ACM internally use KMS (`aws/acm` key that generated first time you request ACM):
+* acm stores all certificate private keys encrypted (acm stores only ecnrypted version of private key)
+* when you associate acm with service, acm sends certificate & encrypted private key to this service + create kms permission to allow for service to use it to decrypt private key
+* service use this permission, decrypt private key and establish secure connection using plaintext private key
+* if you disassociate acm with service, kms permission for this service would also be removed

 ###### Cloud9
 Cloud9 - cloud based IDE (integrated development environment) where you can run and execute your code.
 It basically a separate ec2 where you can install programs, write/build code, and work just like with your laptop.